Family Medicine San Diego Medical Center - Curriculum

 Curriculum Goals and Objectives:

-The goal of our curriculum is to develop well-trained, well-rounded compassionate physicians.
+The goal of our curriculum is to develop well-trained, well-rounded, compassionate physicians.
 We expect that graduates of our program will be prepared to succeed in practicing medicine in almost any setting.
-We hope that our graduates will share our appreciation of the importance of psychosocial factors and continuity of care in a successful practice.
+We hope that our graduates share our appreciation of the importance of psychosocial factors addressing social determinants of health and continuity of care in a successful practice.

 Formal Educational Experience